supernelis/kata-kotlin-start/README.md

 This repository is there to allow you starting a new code kata fast.

 Requirements:
-* Java (minimally 1.8)
+* Kotlin
 * Gradle

 ## Clone and work on branch

-One posibility is to clone the repo and work on a branch.
+One possibility is to clone the repo and work on a branch.

 ```bash
 git clone <url>